NICTA/scoobi/README.md

 Our word count example is implemented by the object `WordCount`.
-First, there are few imports to specify for brining in `DList` and text I/O. The guts of the implementation are within the eclosing braces of the `withHadoopArgs` control structure.
-The purpose of `withHadoopArgs` is to parse the [generic Hadoop command line options](http://hadoop.apache.org/common/docs/current/commands_manual.html#Generic+Options) before passing the remaing arguements to the guts of the implementation.
-This implementation uses the remaing two arguements for the input (`args(0)`) and output directory (`args(1)`).
+First, there are few imports to specify for brining in `DList` and text I/O. The guts of the implementation are within the enclosing braces of the `withHadoopArgs` control structure.
+The purpose of `withHadoopArgs` is to parse the [generic Hadoop command line options](http://hadoop.apache.org/common/docs/current/commands_manual.html#Generic+Options) before passing the remaining arguments to the guts of the implementation.
+This implementation uses the remaining two arguments for the input (`args(0)`) and output directory (`args(1)`).

 Within the implementation guts, the first task is to construct a `DList` representing the data located at the input directory.
-In this situation, because the input data are simple text files, we can use the `fromTextFile` method that takes our input directory as an arguement and returns a `DList[String]` object.
+In this situation, because the input data are simple text files, we can use the `fromTextFile` method that takes our input directory as an argument and returns a `DList[String]` object.
 Here our `DList` object is a distributed collection where each collection element is a line from the input data and it's assigned to `lines`.

 The second task is to compute a `DList` of word counts given all the lines of text from our input data.
 This is implemented in four steps:

 1. A `flatMap` is performed  on `lines`.
-Like `List`'s `flatMap`, a parameterising function is supplied which will take as its input a given line (a `String`) and will return 0 or more `String`s as its result.
-In this case, that function is the method `split` which will split the input string (a line) into a collection of words based on the occurence of whitespace.
+Like `List`'s `flatMap`, a parameterizing function is supplied which will take as its input a given line (a `String`) and will return 0 or more `String`s as its result.
+In this case, that function is the method `split` which will split the input string (a line) into a collection of words based on the occurrence of whitespace.
 The result of the `flatMap` then is another `DList[String]` representing a distributed collection of words.

 2. A `map` is performed on the distributed collection of words.
-Like `List`'s `map`, a parameterising function is supplied which takes as its input a given word (a `String`) and will reutrn another value.
+Like `List`'s `map`, a parameterizing function is supplied which takes as its input a given word (a `String`) and will return another value.
-In this case the supplied function takes the input word and returns a pair: the word and the vaule 1.
+In this case the supplied function takes the input word and returns a pair: the word and the value 1.
 The resulting object is a new distributed collection of type `DList[(String, Int)]`.

-3. A `groupByKey` is performed on the `(String, Int)` distributed colllection. `groupByKey` has no direct counterpart in `List` (although there is a `groupBy` defined on `DList`s). `groupByKey` must be called on a key-value `DList` object else the program will not type check.
+3. A `groupByKey` is performed on the `(String, Int)` distributed collection. `groupByKey` has no direct counterpart in `List` (although there is a `groupBy` defined on `DList`s). `groupByKey` must be called on a key-value `DList` object else the program will not type check.
 The effect of `groupByKey` is to collect all distributed collection values with the same key.
 In this case the `DList`